jizusun/web-security-guide/lynda-web-security.md

 - Limit feedback
     - On a login page, if a username and password don't match, don't say which one of the two failed.
     - On a page that allows you to retrieve a forgotten password, you shouldn't acknowledge whether or not a user name is in the database
-- Obsurity does not mean misdirection
+- Obscurity does not mean misdirection

 ### Blacklisting and whitelisting